 “Simplicity is the ultimate sophistication.” – Steve Jobs

 Jobs doesn’t use any bullet points on his slides.
 He knows that bullet points are not all that effective.
 He rather shows one powerful slide for each of his points than grouping them together on just a single slide.
-He uses his slides a simple (but powerful) backdrops to support one message each.
+He uses his slides as a simple (and powerful) backdrop to support each of his messages.

 - Picture Superiority